feder-cr/resume_render_from_job_description/readme.md

 ## Introduction

-**ResumeBuilder AIHawk** is a powerful Python tool that simplifies the process of creating professional resumes.
+**Resume_Render_AIHawk** is a powerful Python tool that simplifies the process of creating professional resumes.
 Whether starting from scratch or tailoring your resume based on job descriptions, this tool offers a range of features to help you craft a resume that stands out.

 ## Features